ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

     - ``-Wunused-matches``
     - ``-Wunused-imports``
     - ``-Wunused-type-patterns``
-- Related warning flags that are not affected by this proposal since they are not about binding names are:
+- Related warning flags that are not affected by this proposal since they are not about binding names are
     - ``-Wunused-pattern-bindings``
     - ``-Wunused-packages``
     - ``-Wunused-do-bind``